top of page

 2. Breathe out through pursed lips and…

-👉 Then imagine stopping yourself having a wee
+👉 Then imagine stopping yourself from having a wee

 👉 THEN draw your belly button gently towards your spine